Remote Work Cybersecurity: 11 Policies Every Canadian Business Needs

 • Logged and monitored: IT should track MFA usage and alert on anomalies (unusual locations, unusual times, impossible travel scenarios)

-A critical element: multi-factor authentication benefits are only realized when adopted universally.
+A critical element: multi-factor authentication benefits are only realized when it’s adopted universally.
 Even one unprotected account becomes the entry point that attackers exploit.

 Security Awareness Training and the Human Element